pavankalisetti009/gitlab/doc/administration/dedicated/configure_instance.md

      required validation, and let GitLab know in the support ticket that you are using this option.
 If `Acceptance Required` is set to Yes on your
      Endpoint Service, also note this on the support ticket because Dedicated will need to initiate the connection without Private DNS, wait for you to confirm it has been accepted, and then update the connection to enable the use of Private DNS.
-   - Dedicated can manage a private hosted zone (PHZ) within the Dedicated AWS account and alias DNS names to the endpoint, directing requests for those names to your endpoint service.
-These aliases are often referred to as PHZ entries.
+   - Dedicated can manage a Private Hosted Zone (PHZ) within the Dedicated AWS Account and alias any arbitrary DNS names to the endpoint, directing requests for those names to your endpoint service.
+These aliases are known as PHZ entries.
 For more information, see [Private hosted zones](#private-hosted-zones).

 GitLab then configures the tenant instance to create the necessary Endpoint Interfaces based on the service names you provided.
 Any matching outbound connections made from the tenant instance are directed through the PrivateLink into your VPC.